 How Much Does A Good Snare Drum Cost?

 Most snare drums cost between $500 - $1000.
 The ones we've listed above, they're all intermediate, beginner-level snare drums and cost below $500.

 You may also find a snare drum costing over $1000 - that would either be a special model or a custom-made product.
 Snare drums cost a lot, it's true - but they are well worth it, considering it's the snares that you hit the most while drumming.

 Q: What are snare drum heads?

 A: The snare drum head is the part of the drum that vibrates back and forth to create the rhythmic beating.
 This is done by way of a series of steel balls or plates set into the head.
 The balls are balanced between two steel drums that sit at either end of each rack, with one of them being directly in front of your snaring end.
-There are two main types of snare drums.
-These are called dead-man snarers and live-action snarrers.
-If you’re interested in purchasing a dead man snarer, you can look at one or both of these options.
+The top end is known as "batter" and "resonant".